andresebr/kumodd/docs/guide/Search-Query.md

 labels.trashed == true.

 Results will include malware or other abusive files if present.
-Kumodd does this by setting acknowledgeAbuse=true when downloading files from Google Drive.
+Kumodd does this by setting acknowledgeAbuse=true when downloading such files from Google Drive.

 Results will include files in Team drives and Shared drives.

+Results will not include Google Photos or application data.
+To obtain them, see scope and spaces below.

 ## Equivalent Filters